autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/cross-domain-messaging.md

 ### Refunds due to a failure to complete an XDM transfer will take 28,800 blocks in total

-As long as the XDM is confirmed on the source chain (100 consensus blocks or 14,400 domain blocks) the XDM is able to be relayed and executed (i.e. transfer happens) on the destination chain.
+As long as the XDM is confirmed on the source chain (100 consensus blocks or 14,400 domain blocks) the XDM is able to be relayed and executed (the transfer happens) on the destination chain.

 The destination chain generates an XDM response that will be sent back to the source chain after the XDM response is confirmed on the destination chain (100 consensus blocks or 14,400 domain blocks), but the XDM response is mostly a no-op and only useful when the XDM is failed and it is necessary to refund the sender on the sender chain.